yochananscharf/carnd/README.md

 The pipeline works on individual images.
 Taking an original image that looks lik this:

 ![Original Image][image1]

+and output an annoitated version of the image showing the lane lines.

+![Annoitated Image][image2]

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....